jschementi/rubyconf2009/sketchscript/README.md

 SketchScript
 ============
 An animation and visualization playground for Ruby

 Left column: the "canvas"
 -------------------------
 The canvas is where you make art.
-It is an actual canvas (http://msdn.microsoft.com/en-us/library/system.windows.controls.canvas(VS.100).aspx) object, so things can be added to it, mouse-clicks captured, etc.
+It is an actual canvas [actual canvas](http://msdn.microsoft.com/en-us/library/system.windows.controls.canvas\(VS.100\).aspx "MSDN System.Windows.Controls.Canvas") object, so things can be added to it, mouse-clicks captured, etc.

 Right column: the "editor"
 --------------------------